Pasta alla Zozzona Recipe (Roman Sausage Rigatoni)

 - 2 cups tomato passata

-- 1 lb rigatoni pasta (or short pasta of choice)
+- 1 pound rigatoni pasta, or short pasta of choice

 Instructions

-- In a large skillet or large pan over medium heat, cook the guanciale or pancetta until it becomes crispy and golden brown.
-You can add a drizzle of oil to prevent initial sticking if you desire.
-Remove it from the skillet and set it aside, leaving the rendered fat in the pan.
+- Heat a large skillet or large pan over medium heat along with a drizzle of oil if desired.
+Add the guanciale or pancetta and cook until it becomes crispy and golden brown.
+Set aside the meat, leaving the rendered fat in the pan.

-- Add the Italian sausage, breaking it into medium-sized chunk pieces with the back of a wooden spoon or rubber spatula.
+- Add the Italian sausage, breaking it into medium-sized chunks with the back of a wooden spoon or rubber spatula.
 Cook until the sausage is browned and cooked through.

 - Pour in the tomato passata and bring the mixture to a simmer.
 Allow it to cook for about 10-15 minutes, allowing the flavors to meld and the sauce to thicken.